dreamcatcher-tech/network/Inbox/2024-10-10 1638 mocking openai calls.md

 Or use pollyjs to do the request recording and replay ?

+BUT what if the ai calls are happening out of order ?
+So it should be bonded to the PID they are happening on, since this guarantees order.
 ## custom mocker

 If we hook the completions logic, we can indicate that we want to build up some mocks based on filename.